Lochnivar/ashverse/books/book-02-the-fire/README.md

 - **California starts as de-facto U.S. exclave (1865-1870)** - Connected only by sea, kept loyal by federal troops and navy
 - **California grows into de-facto independence (1870-1890)** - Transcontinental railroad never built, starts acting like separate country
 - Develop the Native super-states as major players
-- Continue building the Fairfax and Meade families' roles
+- Continue building the Fairfax and Haskell families' roles
 - Set up the "Zombie Years" (1894-1905) for Book 2
 - Show the complexity of international relations